bmcandr/lis-bootcamp/docs/LIS-glossary.md

     * Source: <https://www.giss.nasa.gov/meetings/landsurface1998/section3.html>

     * [LDAS](https://ldas.gsfc.nasa.gov/) Motivations:

-        * The land-surface component of the water cycle affects atmospheric and climatic processes while also controlling the distribution of freshwater, which is vital to life on land.
+        >* The land-surface component of the water cycle affects atmospheric and climatic processes while also controlling the distribution of freshwater, which is vital to life on land.
-        * Proper characterization of spatial and temporal variations in water and energy states (e.g., soil moisture and temperature) and fluxes (e.g., evaporation and runoff) and is critical to many scientific and practical applications, including weather prediction, agricultural forecasting, drought and flood risk assessments, and improving understanding of land-atmosphere interactions and climate change impacts.
+        >* Proper characterization of spatial and temporal variations in water and energy states (e.g., soil moisture and temperature) and fluxes (e.g., evaporation and runoff) and is critical to many scientific and practical applications, including weather prediction, agricultural forecasting, drought and flood risk assessments, and improving understanding of land-atmosphere interactions and climate change impacts.
-        * Numerous ground and space based observations are relevant to the water and energy cycles, but often they include errors or spatial and temporal gaps, or they may not contain exactly the information we need (for example, snow cover observations do not tell us how much water the snow contains).
+        >* Numerous ground and space based observations are relevant to the water and energy cycles, but often they include errors or spatial and temporal gaps, or they may not contain exactly the information we need (for example, snow cover observations do not tell us how much water the snow contains).

-    * LSMs in LIS (and why):
+    * LSMs in LIS (and why): <!--update list-->
         * CABLE Land Surface Model
         * Community Land Model (v2.0)
         * Catchment Land Surface Model